Japan - Asia

 The practical budget pressure usually comes from three places: lodging around JPY 15000-26000 mid-range in Hakata, Tenjin, or canal-adjacent zones, meals around JPY 800-1600 for ramen or simple lunch, JPY 2200-4800 for a stronger dinner, and JPY 7500+ once seafood and drinks stretch the night, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Airport access is unusually cheap and easy; hotel choice and dinner ambition usually shape the budget more.
+Transport is rarely the biggest problem once you know the rough picture: Airport access is unusually cheap and easy; hotel choice and dinner ambition usually shape the budget more.

 Evenings in Fukuoka are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.